Latest news posts

 Services Coming Up

-10.00 Sung Holy Communion from Book of Common Worship
+10.00 Sung Communion with hymns and music from Common Worship

 Welcome to Steve!

 Please join us on Feb 25th at 7.00pm at St Mary’s Burnham Westgate for the installation of the Rev’d Steve Wood as Priest in Charge of the Burnhams Benefice and afterwards at the village hall for refeshments.